mgheorghe/DASH/documentation/general/program-scale-testing-requirements/hero-implementation-details.md

 https://www.keysight.com/us/en/product/944-1188/uhd400t.html
 https://www.keysight.com/us/en/products/network-test/network-test-hardware/xgs12-chassis-platform.html

 The hardware requirements vary according on the performance of the device.
-The curent DASH requirment specifies 24M CPS as minimum requirment but each vendor wants to showcase how much more they can do so based on that plus adding a 10%-20% for the headroom we can determine how much hardware is required.
+The current DASH requirement specifies 24M CPS as minimum requirements, but each vendor wants to showcase how much more they can do so based on that plus adding a 10%-20% for the headroom we can determine how much hardware is required.

-### Puting everything togather
+### Putting everything together

 #### Cables

-The most economical option is to use DAC cables, although optical fibers will be needed if the equipment is located in separate racks.
+The most economical option is to use DAC cables, although optical fibers will be needed if the equipment is in separate racks.
 Breakout cables 1x400G to 4x100G are also used to connect the UHD400C to Novus and CloudStorm.

 #### Layer 1 considerations